GCSEChemistry

 Key Concepts

-- 1Organic compounds primarily contain carbon and hydrogen, and often oxygen, nitrogen, sulfur, or phosphorus.
+• 1Organic compounds primarily contain carbon and hydrogen.

-- 2Functional groups determine the chemical properties and reactions of organic molecules.
+• 2Functional groups determine the chemical properties of organic molecules.

-- 3Isomerism is a key concept where compounds have the same molecular formula but different structures.
+• 3Isomers are compounds with the same molecular formula but different structures.

-- 4Reactions in organic chemistry include addition, substitution, elimination, and oxidation-reduction.
+• 4Reactions in organic chemistry include addition, substitution, and elimination.

 Simple Explanation